MatthewJolly/GuardlineAnalyzer/README.md

 Guardline Protocol Analyzer for Saleae Logic software

-This analyzer protocol works with Guardline Wireless Driveway Sensors https://www.guardlinesecurity.com/
+This analyzer protocol works with Guardline Wireless Driveway Sensors

+https://www.guardlinesecurity.com/

+# Other Information
 The sensors use FSK modulation at 914.8MHz and 20Kbps.

-The transmitter chip is TH72031 by Melexis
-The receiver chip is A7201B by Amiccom
+Transmitter chip: Melexis TH72031

+Receiver chip: Amiccom A7201B

 Has not been tested with the 1/4 mile version of the sensors.